shrideio/shoebox/README.md

  - Why is the name "Shoebox"?

+    ...cus' it has something in it to getcha runnin'! :cowboy_hat_face: :boom: :tada:

-    Shoebox is a symbolic name representing a simple multipurpose storage for old toys, commix books, SEGA/Nintendo cartridges, Play Station disks, board game accessories... long story short, for things that use to (or still) bring us joy.
-We believe that this Shoebox contains a few "toys" that might help you to bring a structure in teamwork and make developing software in collaboration with your peers more enjoyable.
-Not convinced, OK here is a dad joke - Shoebox cus' it has something in it to get you goin'! :older_man: :tada:
+    Shoebox is a symbolic name representing a simple multipurpose storage for old toys, commix books, SEGA/Nintendo cartridges, Play Station disks, board game accessories... in short, for things that use to (or still) bring us joy.
+We believe that this "shoebox" contains a few "toys" that might help you brining a structure in teamwork and make collaborative software development with your peers more enjoyable.
+Happy hacking fellas! :nerd_face:

 ### TL;DR